vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 !!! note 2
     The ABBEY3 SID will only be assigned during SODPROPS.
 During regular operations, jet departures via WOL using RWY 16L should expect KEVIN7 with a RADAR transition.

-ATC may nominate Runway 16L for all jet departures via WOL instead of an ad-hoc basis.
+ATC may nominate RWY 16L for all jet departures via WOL instead of an ad-hoc basis.
 This will be informed via ATIS as "DOMESTIC JET DEPARTURES VIA WOL EXPECT RWY 16L".

 #### Runway 34L Intersection Departures
-Intersection departures on Runway 34L are approved for NON-JET aircraft from all taxiways South of B10 (including B10).
+Intersection departures on RWY 34L are approved for NON-JET aircraft from all taxiways South of B10 (including B10).

-Jet aircraft are not permitted intersection departures when using Runway 34L.
+Jet aircraft are not permitted intersection departures when using RWY 34L.
 For VATSIM purposes, ATC may omit this requirement.

 #### Pushback Towbar Disconnect Points
 While seldom used at Sydney, ATC may instruct aircraft to push and tow forward to a specific towbar disconnect point.